iqo3333/LinChe.LYC-Tabs/README_en.md

 <hr>
 Are you still troubled by the cluttered tabs in your browser?
 Do you wish to quickly access or search your target websites?
 Now, I present to you a clean and simple tab page that makes everything easier!

-🔗 MeTab NewTab is a convenient and practical tool.
+🔗 LinChe.LYC-Tabs is a convenient and practical tool.
 Simply enter a domain name or keyword, and it will automatically redirect you to the target website or search the keyword using your chosen search engine.
 No complicated operations, just a few easy steps:

 Enter a domain name: Type the domain you want to visit into the input box.
 Whether it's "example.com" or "https://example.com ", it will be recognized instantly.